 Techlicious—as the name suggests— is not a blog solely focusing on smart home, but the overall technology niche.
 However, there are plenty of reviews and tips for smart home devices and home automation.

-Also, a great “deals” where you can find discounted smart home products and special offers.
+Also, you’ll find great “deals” where you can find discounted smart home products and special offers.

 Why It’s Good: Trustworthy and up-to-date reviews for a lot of products—popular and unknown ones—